 312 Pizza Company

-312 Pizza Company is fairly new to the Germantown neighborhood, but their Chicago-style pizza has made a name for itself.
+312 Pizza Company opened in 2014 in Germantown, and their Chicago-style pizza has made a name for itself.
 As many people who love Chicago-style deep dish pizza know, this style of pizza takes significantly longer to cook than thin crust, so be prepared to wait a little while.
 They also have thin, cracker-crust pizza, which is sliced in squares instead of wedges (also called the Chicago cut).
-Check out our full write-up and get a look inside 312 Pizza Company.

-We finally got to try the pizza at City House in Germantown and it did not disappoint.
+City House is a popular restaurant in Germantown, and their pizza never disappoints.
 You don’t think of City House as a go-to for pizza since they’re an upscale joint and have so many other delicious entrees on the menu.
 However, they make a mean pizza.
-We tried the Margherita topped with seasonal arugula.
-The table next to us got a pizza topped with a sunny-side up egg that looked delicious, which might be our next order.
+The Margherita topped with seasonal arugula is divine.

 Five Points Pizza